Natascha Kampusch: Kidnapper

 Wolfgang Přiklopil (/de/; 14 May 1962 – 23 August 2006) was an Austrian communications technician.
 He was born to Karl and Waltraud Přiklopil in Vienna, and was their only child.
-His father was a cognac salesman and his mother was a shoe saleswoman.
+His father was a traveling cognac salesman and his mother was a shoe saleswoman.
 Přiklopil worked at Siemens for a time as a communications technician.
+His father died when he was in his 20s.
+He spoke "often and admiringly of Hitler" and his contemporary political hero was Jörg Haider of Austria's Freedom Party, had the book Mein Kampf by Adolf Hitler on his shelf, and when the 9/11 attacks happened, he took pleasure in the attacks on the "conspiracy of global Jewish dominance."

-Přiklopil fled in his red BMW sports car that was later found in a Vienna car park; knowing that the police were after him, he committed suicide that night by jumping in front of an oncoming train near the Wien Nord station in Vienna.
+Přiklopil fled in his red BMW sports car that was later found in a Vienna car park; knowing that the police were after him, he died by suicide that night by jumping in front of an oncoming train near the Wien Nord station in Vienna.
 He had apparently planned all along to end his own life rather than be caught, having told Kampusch, "they would not catch [him] alive".

 Evidence recovery was complicated, as Přiklopil's only computer was a 1980s Commodore 64, which is incompatible with modern-day data recovery software.
 Before Kampusch escaped, Přiklopil was trying to procure false papers as a Czech citizen to "begin a new life" with Kampusch.

 Aftermath

 In her official statement, Kampusch said, "I don't want and will not answer any questions about personal or intimate details".
 After Kampusch's escape, police investigated whether Přiklopil had an accomplice, but they eventually determined that he acted alone.

 Kampusch sympathized with her captor in the documentary Natascha Kampusch: 3096 days in captivity.
 She said, "I feel more and more sorry for him – he's a poor soul".
-According to police, she "cried inconsolably" when she was told that he was dead, she had grown feelings for him and she lit a candle for him at the morgue.
+According to police, she "cried inconsolably" when she was told that he was dead; she had developed feelings for him and she lit a candle for him at the morgue.
 She has, however, referred to her captor as a "criminal".

 Newspapers quoting unnamed psychologists suggested that Kampusch might suffer from Stockholm syndrome, but Kampusch says that this is not the case.
 She suggests that people who use this term about her are disrespectful of her and do not allow her the right to describe and analyze the complex relationship that she had with her kidnapper in her own words.